joecorcoran/detergent/README.md

 * skip the entity encoding on non-latin characters because there is not point to work on soup of entities — email will surely be sent in UTF-8 anyway.
 Yet, unencoded pound signs will trigger email code linters, so proper converter should encode what is _usually_ encoded (although, technically, not required in non-latin email).

 Detergent does all of this, and comes in two shapes: [NPM library](https://www.npmjs.com/package/detergent) and web app (http://detergent.io).

+While Detergent is essential for email coding, it is also very handy for coding websites.
+How many times have you pasted text into Notepad just to get rid of invisible characters?
+Well, with Detergent you don't need to do that anymore.

 ## API